spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-manage-k8s-cluster-tf.md

 or add a manifest or Helm chart.

 The cluster profile resource is declared eight times in the **cluster-profiles.tf** file, with each pair of resources being designated for a specific provider.
-In this tutorial, two versions of the AWS cluster profile are deployed: version `1.0.0` deploys the [Hello Universe](https://github.com/spectrocloud/hello-universe) pack, while version `1.1.0` deploys the [Kubecost](https://www.kubecost.com/) pack along with the [Hello Universe](https://github.com/spectrocloud/hello-universe) application.
+In this tutorial, two versions of the GCP cluster profile are deployed: version `1.0.0` deploys the [Hello Universe](https://github.com/spectrocloud/hello-universe) pack, while version `1.1.0` deploys the [Kubecost](https://www.kubecost.com/) pack along with the [Hello Universe](https://github.com/spectrocloud/hello-universe) application.